Image: Irina Buhimschi and Cherry Murray speak on a panel at the US Capitol on empowering women

 Irina Buhimschi and Cherry Murray

 Each month, our Journeys of Innovation series tells the stories of inventors or entrepreneurs whose groundbreaking innovation have made a positive difference in the world.
 Hear it in their own words or read the transcript below.
+To learn about other women inventors, check out innovative women.
+To read about other National Medal of Technology and Innovation (NMTI) laureates, visit greatest innovators.

 LINDA HOSLER: Successful inventors know that creativity, insight, and persistence are critical to innovation—no matter what the field.
 This is Linda Hosler from the United States Patent and Trademark Office.